Everything we know so far about Amazon’s Prime Early Access Sale 2022 | CNN Underscored

 Amazon hasn’t officially announced any specific deals, but on Prime Day, we saw savings that ran the gamut from electronics and major appliances to small household items.
 Based on what we saw last summer, here are some of the deals we expect to occur this year:

-• Apple Watch Series 7 — We saw the Apple Watch Series 7 on sale last year for upward of $100 off.
+• Apple Watch Series 7: We saw the Apple Watch Series 7 on sale during Prime Day for upward of $100 off.

 Will other retailers be running sales?